 No need to justify decision, but be precise about exactly how the number will be determined.

-N = 75.
+N = 80 (40 participants per condition).
 This was determined using the PANGEA webapp:

 https://jakewestfall.shinyapps.io/pangea/

+Participants must have no history of mental or neurological illness, with no prior meditation experience (<10 hours in the past year, with no regular frequency).
+Participants will also be excluded from the analysis if their EEG data contains too many artifacts to be considered useful.

 8) Anything else you would like to pre-register?